Contextual Bandits with Budgeted Information Reveal: PROBLEM FORMULATION

 Let $\mathcal{A}$ denote the set of discrete actions that can be taken by the recommender.
 The reward $X_t$ under context $S_t$ and action $A_t\in \cal{A}$ is generated according to $X_t = \langle \theta_*, \phi(S_t, A_t)\rangle + \eta_t$, where $\theta_*\in \mathbb{R}^d$ is an \emph{unknown} true reward parameter, $\phi: \mathcal{S}\times \mathcal{A}\mapsto \mathbb{R}^d$ is a \emph{known} feature mapping, and the noise $\eta_t$ is conditional mean-zero $1$-sub-Gaussian.

 \paragraph{Recommender} For a given patient, when the recommender has access to the context $S_t$, it takes action according to a contextual bandit algorithm.
-When the recommender does \emph{not} observe the current context $S_t$, it takes actions by treating the bandit problem as a {multi-armed} bandit problem, where the expected reward of each action is now weighted by the context distribution.
-We elaborate on this structure in \S~\ref{sec:auxiliary}, and describe our UCB-based bandit algorithms in \S~\ref{sec:bandit} (Alg~\ref{alg:learning-reward}).
+When the recommender does \emph{not} observe the current context $S_t$, it takes actions by treating the bandit problem as a MAB, where the expected reward of each action is now weighted by the context distribution.
+We elaborate on this structure in Section \ref{sec:auxiliary}, and describe our UCB-based bandit algorithms in Section \ref{sec:bandit} (Algorithm~\ref{alg:learning-reward}).
 We note that this problem structure does \emph{not} affect the reward generating process, but rather it affects whether the expected reward averages out over context or not.